TableReport#

 Whether you are using a notebook or not, you can always open the report as a full page in a separate browser tab with its open method: report.open().

-You can also get the HTML report as a string.
+You can also get the HTML report as a string with the html method or the html_snippet method.
 For a full, standalone web page:

 >>> report.html()